'Brutally honest' advert describes east London flat as 'not very nice' - but attracts lots of interest

 The somewhat disparaging description and £997 per month price tag have failed to put off prospective tenants

-A brutally honest estate agent’s description of an east London flat has failed to deter prospective tenants, even after advertising it as “not very nice” and describing the kitchen as “well-used”.
+A brutally honest estate agent’s description of an east London flat has failed to deter prospective tenants, even after it was advertised as “not very nice” with a “well-used” kitchen.

 The property in question, a one bedroomed flat on Hoxton Street, is currently being advertised at £997 per month by Harvey Residential, who say it has received a lot of interest since it was first listed on the website on 8 May.